- Alternate Character Interpretation:

 - The violence of Titus Andronicus was neither excessive nor atypical of that time, nor was it an example of lowbrow prurient sex and violence fixation that later critics and modern audiences assume.
 It was based on the works of Roman tragedian and stoic philosopher Seneca, whose works also had much the same violence and bloodshed, and Seneca was a major influence on Elizabethan tragedians, and Shakespeare's use of Senecan motifs, and the Roman setting, is far more likely an attempt by him to do a work of high art than any Stealth Parody (especially when he was just starting out and as an outsider from Stratford to London would not have gotten far by making jabs at playwrights who were of a higher social class and better connected than he was).
 Titus Andronicus was certainly seen as a serious tragedy and regarded as such by his contemporaries, albeit their ideas of serious tragedy and that of the public is not entirely in synch with ours.

 - Moral Event Horizon: Demetrius, Chiron, Tamora and Aaron all cross with Lavinia's rape and mutilation.
-The latter two didn't actively participate, but Aaron was the mastermind behind it, and Tamora fully encouraged it, perhaps at this point perversely relinquishing her womanhood in condoning such horrific and misogynistic abuse of another woman.
+The latter two didn't actively participate, but Aaron was the mastermind behind it, and Tamora fully encouraged it.
 And what's worse, Demetrius and Chiron taunt her about it afterwards, mockingly daring her to try and tell anyone who abused her so thoroughly.